 2 g/m2 as a 3-hours infusion every 12 hours on day 5 (a total of 2 doses) of SC3, SC5, SC7 cycles.
-A prophylaxis of conjunctivitis with eye drops and of neuropathy with vitamin B6 at a dose of 100mg/m^2 IV is recommended prior to each cytarabine dose.
+A prophylaxis of conjunctivitis with eye drops and of neuropathy with vitamin B6 at a dose of 100mg/m2 IV is recommended prior to each cytarabine dose.

 1000 units/m2 as 2-hour infusion or intramuscularly on day 6 of each of these cycles.
 The infusion of L-asparaginase should be started at a reduced rate and increased stepwise, if applicable.
-See further notes on alternative agents under chapter "Asparaginase preparations" in page 37.
+See further notes on alternative agents under chapter "Asparaginase preparations" in page 40.

 Age adapted doses (see 5.
-Table in page 36) of methotrexate, cytarabine, and prednisolone are administered on day 1 of each course directly before or during the methotrexate infusion.
+Table in page 39) of methotrexate, cytarabine, and prednisolone are administered in each course maximum 1 hour before or during the methotrexate infusion.